sonali123123/Multilingual_Bot_Ollama/README.md

+### Multilingual Chatbot for pdfs:

+Developed a FastAPI-based PDF querying system utilizing hkunlp/instructor-xl embeddings and ChromaDB for optimized vector storage and retrieval.

+Integrated Ollama's Llama model for response generation, enabling contextual Q&A from document content.

+Implemented multilingual capabilities with Whisper for speech-to-text, gTTS for text-to-speech, and GoogleTranslator for seamless language translation

 ## Setup Guide for Multilingual Bot with Ollama

 Follow the steps below to set up the Multilingual Bot project using Ollama.